UPDATED For 2020!

 NordVPN has 5,500 servers in 60 locations, offering a lot of flexibility when it comes to choosing your IP location, and a lot of bandwidth, so speeds remain fast, though are inevitably reduced as is the case with all VPNs.

-They use 256-bit AES encryption, which is more than enough to keep your data safe, but they also offer double VPN, which means they encrypt your data twice.
+They use 256-bit AES encryption, which is more than enough to keep your data safe, but they also offer a double VPN which means they encrypt your data twice.
 There is also a no-logs policy, which helps protect your anonymity under all circumstances.

 - $84 per year for six devices